 The Continental was the vision of George Coppin, a performer, politician and an entrepreneur known as the father of Melbourne theatre.
 Built in 1875, the hotel bought European luxury to the shores of Sorrento – a small seaside town on the Mornington Peninsula in Victoria, Australia.

-With its subterranean spa and bathhouse, named Aurora Spa and Bathhouse, The Continental will bring the ritual of bathing into the bright future of modern holistic health experiences.
+With its subterranean spa and bathhouse, named Aurora Spa and Bathhouse, The Continental brings the ritual of bathing into the bright future of modern holistic health experiences.
 In a time when many of us need soothing, Aurora offers “evidence-based remedies, ancient bathing traditions with a modern twist, meaningful spa rituals, [and] the powerfully regenerative benefits of hot and cold contrast therapy,” providing services that improve visitors’ overall health and wellness in an environment they can trust.

 The health benefits of connection to nature and landscape have been closely considered by our designers at Minthis Hills, who have ensured rest and relaxation occurs among natural light and spectacular views.

-In Shanghai and Zhengzhou, Woods Bagot has just completed the Zhenmeihui Clinics.
+In Shanghai and Zhengzhou, Woods Bagot has completed the Zhenmeihui Clinics.
 These sophisticated beauty and health clinics allow their guests to undergo medical cosmetic treatments carried out by doctors and recover in an environment that draws on the welcoming nature of a hotel.
-Like a luxury hotel, both locations curate an exceptional guest journey from lobby to private room – drawing on aesthetic touchstones of hotels to create a relaxed, private, and specialised medical experience.
+Like a luxury hotel, both locations curate an exceptional guest journey from lobby to private room – drawing on aesthetic touchstones of hotels to create a relaxed, private, and specialised therapeutic experience.

-Projects like The Continental, Minthis Hills and the Zhenmeihui Clinics indicate that the future of hotels is closely tied to health and wellness.
+Projects like The Continental, Minthis and the Zhenmeihui Clinics indicate that the future of hotels is closely tied to health and wellness.
 All answer the call from consumers for a personal, private experience that improves wellbeing – speaking to the appeal of a hotel environment that’s designed to treat as well as care.

 “A future where a more private, dignified and personalised health journey needs to be made possible – and the answer lies in hotels.”